 The Advanced Custom Fields plugin takes the spirit of the custom fields functionality in WordPress core and extends it with over 30 different field types and options for those fields.

-It also allows you to organize multiple fields into a “Field Group” – a collection of fields that should display on a location of your choosing.
+It also allows you to organize multiple fields into a field group, a collection of fields displayed on a location of your choosing.

 Within the fields you assign to each field type, there are several settings to further customize each field so you can make sure it works exactly as you need it to.
-For example, you can have an image field that restricts the available image types and has a min/max file size requirement:
+For example, you can use an Image field that restricts the available image types and has a min/max file size requirement:

-You can also set each field to show up conditionally based on the values of other fields – handy for more complex forms or content:
+You can also set each field to show up conditionally based on the values of other fields – handy for more complex forms of content:

-To make something like the “Related Posts” functionality with less effort, you could use ACF’s relationship field.
+To make something like the “Related Posts” functionality with less effort, you could use ACF’s Relationship field.
 This lets you select from existing posts, pages, or custom post types.
 No more having to manually find and remember the post IDs!
-You can also tell the relationship field to only select from certain post types or from posts that have a certain taxonomy (i.e., category or tag).
+You can set up bidirectional relationships, or tell the Relationship field to only select from certain post types or from posts that have a certain taxonomy (i.e., category or tag).

 Once you’ve assigned a field group to a post or page, ACF will take care of adding the metaboxes, saving the data, and formatting the values based on the field type selected.
 Here’s what the new “Related Posts” panel in the post editor looks like after switching to ACF: